Fast Polynomial Kernel Classification for Massive Data

 The aim of the present paper is to propose a novel scalable learning algorithm with theoretical verifications for massive data classification.
-Different from the maximal margin principle, our basic idea is to select a suitable feature space in which all linear classifiers perform similarly.
+Different from the maximal margin principle, our basic idea is to select a suitable feature space in which linear classifiers with different margins perform similarly.
 For this purpose, we use polynomial kernels to build up the feature mapping and control the capacity of feature space via tuning the kernel parameter.
 Furthermore, since the margin is not so important in our approach and can be removed, our method then turns to solving a non-smooth convex optimization problem.
 We adopt an alternating direction method of multipliers (ADMM) to solve this problem and then propose a novel learning algorithm, named as fast polynomial kernel classification (FPC) to tackle massive data.
-Two important advantages of FPC are: (a) since the margin constraint (or regularization parameter) in SVM is not required in FPC and capacity of feature space is determined by the kernel parameter, there is only one parameter to be tuned in FPC; (b) For each fixed kernel parameter, the computational complexity of FPC is much smaller than that of SVM.
+Two important advantages of FPC are: (a) since the margin constraint (or regularization parameter) in SVM is not required in FPC and capacity of feature space is determined by the kernel parameter, there are at most two discrete parameters to be tuned in FPC; (b) For each fixed kernel parameter, the computational complexity of FPC is much smaller than that of SVM.
 Both advantages show that FPC can significantly reduce the computational burden of SVM and thus succeeds in tackling massive data.